 - From the Login Items list, select the app you don't want to launch when you log in to your Mac and click the minus button below.

-Want to know more about how to manage startup items?
+Want to know more about how to delete startup items?
 Refer to the article: How to Disable Startup Items on Your Mac.